OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 In this article, you'll walk through the process of building an Outlook task pane add-in that displays a property of a selected message, triggers a notification on the reading pane, and inserts text into a message on the compose pane.
 This add-in will use a preview version of the JSON-formatted manifest that Teams extensions, like custom tabs and messaging extensions, use.
 For more information about this manifest, see [Unified manifest for Microsoft 365 (preview)](../develop/unified-manifest-overview.md).

 > [!NOTE]
-> The new manifest is available for preview and is subject to change based on feedback.
+> The new manifest is available for preview and is supported only on Outlook for Windows.
+It is subject to change based on feedback.
 We encourage experienced add-in developers to experiment with it.
 The preview manifest should not be used in production add-ins.

 The preview is only supported in Office downloaded from a Microsoft 365 subscription and installed on Windows.